 Those who are not willing or able to go back to school can still get into the industry.
 They just need to convince employers that they know what they are doing.
 Work experience can also open doors to job opportunities.
 Even though your degree may be in a completely unrelated field or you don’t have any education, you can still get a job if you can demonstrate your expertise.

 For those in school, it is a good idea to pursue a second major or a minor in a different subject.
-Information technology is used in almost every field ranging from Business to the medical field (visit anultrasoundtechnician.com for Ultrasound Technician career information).
+Information technology is used in almost every field ranging from Business to the medical field (visit respiratorytherapistcareer.com for respiratory therapist career information).
 Having a degree in an unrelated topic can prove beneficial and even increase your attractiveness to employers.
 For example, a person creating a software program to search for information about artwork on the Internet would be helped by his art history degree.
 It doesn’t particularly matter which topic you pursue, so you may as well follow your interests.

 A common question asked by entry-level IT professions is whether certification is worth the time, effort, and cost.
 While some people are skeptical about the value of certificates, most professionals agree that it is a good idea to get at least one.
 This is supported by the fact that some businesses use certifications to screen potential applicants, particularly in industries where the supply of talent is higher than the demand.